-Be it resolved that Senate approve the creation of the proposed McGill Cancer Institute (30cr.)
+Be it resolved that Senate approve and recommend to the Board of Governors for approval the creation of the McGill Cancer Institute / Institut du cancer de McGill.

 - (D) CHANGES IN DEGREE DESIGNATION none

 - (E) INTER-UNIVERSITY PARTNERSHIPS none

 - (F) OTHER-none

 - II.
 TO BE ENDORSED BY SENATE / PRESENTED TO SENATE FOR DISCUSSION none

 - III.
 APPROVED BY APC IN THE NAME OF SENATE

 - (A) DEFINITIONS none

 - (B) STUDENT EXCHANGE PARTNERSHIPS / CONTRACTS / INTERUNIVERSITY PARTNERSHIPS

 - (C) OTHER none